AuracleTech/panels/README.md

 # panels

-panels module in TypeScript for easy window-style panels management
+panels module in TypeScript for easy window-style panels

 ##### Example